trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ```

 This linear system needs to be solved in order to get the pressure values.
 This gets be done by using a relaxed jacobi scheme.
-This is a iterative nummerical method to solve linear system$Ax=$.
-In each iteration the new values of the variable$x_$gets computed by the following formular
+This is a iterative nummerical method to solve a linear system $Ax=b$.
+In each iteration the new values of the variable $x$ get computed by the following formular

 ```math
 x_i^{(k+1)} = (1-\omega) x_i^{(k)} + \omega \left( \frac{1}{a_{ii}} \left( b_i - \sum_{j \neq i} a_{ij} x_j^{(k)} \right)\right)